 A quick description of Delta Institute

-A Lead manages and provides leadership to a team dedicated to one to two programmatic initiative areas where Delta’s mission is achieved.
-Leads must advance initiative areas and work with their team to achieve project goals within those initiatives areas.
-Additionally, a Lead supports organizational development functions related to that initiative area while managing the day-to-day implementation.
+A Lead manages and provides leadership to a team delivering projects in multiple program areas, multiple administrative or organizational development functions or manages the day-to-day implementation of multiple programs for an affiliate of the Delta Institute.
 Leads are capable of key leadership roles representing the organization, developing new programs and obtaining funding and other resources for the work within their assigned responsibilities.

 Other core skillset attributes are:

-A Lead provides technical and analytical leadership in one or two of Delta’s strategic priority areas.
+A Lead provides technical and analytical leadership for Delta’s strategic priority areas or in a technical support capacity – such as policy, analysis and research.
 A Lead develops and advances a cohesive strategy for the programmatic initiative areas.
 It is understood that the Lead maintains a network of multiple stakeholders to advance the initiative area.
 In this role, a Lead collaborates with project teams to implement tasks as assigned.
 A Lead will bring robust experience to Delta while working within the team to implement a variety of projects that focus on changing our impact on the environmental and economic health of the Midwest, how we value the environmental impacts, and how to change the structural drivers to create large-scale impacts.
 They raise funds for implementing project work that creates impact on Delta’s strategic priority areas.

 A Lead should be adept at tackling difficult environmental and social problems with often unclear paths to success, or taking iterative approaches with a long-term goal of seeking solutions to larger social and environmental issues.
 A Lead will also need to be comfortable working by themselves, among multiple types of personalities, on tight deadlines, in ambiguous and circuitous circumstances, and have an overall positive outlook on the change that happens in the world.
 A Lead should be proficient with leading small teams on projects, and pivoting between leadership and tackling specific project tasks.
 Additionally, a Lead should be adept with leading from the front and from the side while creating opportunities for team members to advance their skills.